Guru Arjan: Early life

+Marriages

+According to historians, Guru Arjan wedded twice.
+His first wife was Mata Ram Dei, whom he married on 20 June 1579.
+His second wife was Mata Ganga, their wedding taking place on 19 May 1589.
+Popular Sikh tradition omits his first wife and claims he was only married to Ganga.

-Succession
+Succession and time as Guru

 Guru Ram Das chose Arjan, the youngest, to succeed him as the fifth Sikh Guru.
 Mahadev, the middle brother chose the life of an ascetic.
-His choice of Arjan as successor, as throughout most of the history of Sikh Guru successions, led to disputes and internal divisions among the Sikhs.
+His choice of Guru Arjan as successor, as throughout most of the history of Sikh Guru successions, led to disputes and internal divisions among the Sikhs.

 The succession dispute regarding Guru Arjan created a schism that yielded different narratives for the two factions.
 In the orthodox Sikh tradition, Prithi Chand is remembered as vehemently opposing Guru Arjan, creating a factional sect of the Sikh community.
-The Sikhs following Guru Arjan referred to the breakaway faction as Minas (literally, "scoundrels"), who are alleged to have attempted to assassinate young Hargobind, and befriended Mughal agents.
-Subsequent written competing texts written by the Minas, on the other hand, offered a different explanation for the attempt on Hargobind's life, and present him as devoted to his younger brother Guru Arjan.
-The eldest son of Prithi Chand, Miharvan, is mentioned in both traditions as having received tutelage from both Prithi Chand and Guru Arjan as a child.
+The Sikhs following Arjan referred to the breakaway faction as Minas (literally, "scoundrels").
+Prithi Chand and his followers attempted to assassinate the young Hargobind thrice.
+Prithi Chand also befriended Mughal agents.
+Subsequent written competing texts written by the Minas, on the other hand, offered a different explanation for the attempt on Hargobind's life, and present him as devoted to his younger brother Arjan.
+The eldest son of Prithi Chand, Miharvan, is mentioned in both traditions as having received tutelage from both Prithi Chand and Arjan as a child.